System-Electronics/astrial-howto/README.md

 ## Software Releases
-Below is a list of all the linux releases available for ASTRIAL.
+Below is a list of all the linux BSP (board support package) releases available for ASTRIAL.
 Each release has a dedicated github repo, prebuilt images (for testing purposes) and some custom demos and tutorials.
 ### Yocto/Kirkstone (LTS until APR 2026)

 <details>